pinax/django-user-accounts/docs/settings.rst

 Default: ``list(zip(pytz.all_timezones, pytz.all_timezones))``

-A list of time zones available for the user to set as current time zone.
+A list of time zones available for the user to set as their current time zone.

 ``ACCOUNT_LANGUAGES``
 =====================

-A tuple of languages available for the user to set as preferred language.
+A tuple of languages available for the user to set as their preferred language.

 See full list in: https://github.com/pinax/django-user-accounts/blob/master/account/language_list.py